sourcegraph/handbook/content/departments/legal/process/ContractReviewandSignatureAuthorityPolicy.md

 1. Approximate contract value
 1. Any other relevant context

-SLAs - Turnaround time for legal review:
+SLAs—Turnaround time for legal review:

-- Sourcegraph Form - 3 business days
+- Sourcegraph Form: 3 business days
-- Customer Form - not accepted, requires a legal-to-legal call if customer pushes back
+- Customer Form: not accepted, requires a legal-to-legal call if customer pushes back
-- EOQ - Legal will attempt to expedite reviews in the last week of the quarter
+- EOQ: Legal will attempt to expedite reviews in the last week of the quarter

 ### Vendor contracts